 I’ve always tried to keep my sentences short.

-I had an interview for a copy editor position this last week that also made me think about making sure I’m writing for whatever target audience is involved.
+I had an interview for a copy editor position this last week that also reminded me to make sure I’m writing for whatever target audience is involved.
 That’s a challenge, too, after so many years of writing for the general public.
 It’s ingrained in my default writing style, so I have to make sure my words are what I need to use to reach the audience.

 Then along comes a freelance assignment for a monthly newspaper.
 So I easily fall back into old habits for that audience.
 I guess it’s good to know I can switch back and forth in terms of writing styles.
 That’s a skill, right?
 I just want to get in the habit of making sure I’m remembering and concentrating on what I’m writing.